 Once you hit a certain tax bracket, the law becomes more of a suggestion than a hard guideline.
-Like Jeff Bezos, who paid approximately US$17,000 across 564 parking citations while he was renovating his mansion.
+Like Jeff Bezos, who paid approximately US$17,000 for 564 parking citations issued while his mansion was being renovated.

 Or Spanish billionaire, Jaime Botín, who was just slapped with a three-year sentence and US$101 million fine for trying to smuggle a nationally protected Picasso painting from 1906 – out of the country and aboard his yacht.

 Botín first purchased Picasso’s Head of a Young Woman in 1977 when the work was initially worth US$27.4 million.
 This was all fine and dandy until 2015 when the Spanish Ministry of Culture declared it was a national treasure and banned it from leaving the country shortly thereafter.

 Head of a Young Woman was discovered aboard Botín’s yacht while he was sailing in Corsica, France.
 He claimed he was simply “transporting the artwork to Geneva” for safe storage.
 Which might have been more believable if it weren’t for the fact that authorities discovered he tried to sell it off at Christie’s in 2012.